-20We focus on these first two days because not all rounds have longer announcement periods.
+20. We focus on these first two days because not all rounds have longer announcement periods.
 The announcement is made on the morning of day 5.
 Workers walk or travel together between the worksites and their villages so that they have discussed each other's pay schedules by the time they return to work on day 6.

-$^{^{21}}$ Specifically, we add the triple interaction "Cash × Payment day × Wave B" in Cols.
-3-4 of Table VI.
-Under this specification, the double interaction "Cash × Payment day" captures the payday effect for Wave A (on day 8).
-The triple interaction captures any incremental payday effect for Wave B (on day 9), i.e., the difference between the payday effect for Wave B vs. the payday effect for Wave A. Under the fairness confound, this triple interaction should be positive: control workers would be upset about having witnessed Wave A treatment workers be paid on the previous day and drop effort relative to the Wave B treatment
+21. Specifically, we add the triple interaction "Cash \times Payment day \times Wave B" in Table VI, columns (3) and (4).
+Under this specification, the double interaction "Cash \times Payment day" captures the payday effect for Wave A (on day 8).
+The triple interaction captures any incremental payday effect for Wave B (on day 9), that is, the difference between the payday effect for Wave B versus the payday effect for Wave A. Under the fairness confound, this triple interaction should be positive: control workers would be upset about having witnessed Wave A treatment workers be paid on the previous day and drop effort relative to the Wave B treatment workers (who have not yet been paid).